Backfill

 Article summary

-The Backfill process transfers all historical source data to a destination share in a single synchronization.
-This is the default behavior for some loading patterns, such as Overwrite.
-Backfills are used in Append-Only and Update-and-Append scenarios to restore data consistency.
+The Backfill process transfers all historical source data to a destination share in a single synchronization and resets the schema on the destination table when loading a data warehouse.

 When does a Backfill occur?